 Load Data from Stripe to PostgreSQL β

-using ingestr β a simple yet powerful command-line tool.
+Welcome! π This beginner-friendly guide will help you load data from Stripe into PostgreSQL using ingestr β a simple yet powerful command-line tool.
 No prior experience is needed, and best of all, no coding required! π

 By the end of this guide, you'll have your Stripe data securely stored in PostgreSQL.
 But before we dive in, letβs take a quick look at ingestr.

-Overview of ingestr
+Overview of ingestr β

-is a command-line tool that simplifies data ingestion by allowing users to load data from a source to a destination.
+ingestr is a command-line tool that simplifies data ingestion by allowing users to load data from a source to a destination.

-Command β
+ingestr Command β

 ingestr ingest \